 It can be a real nuisance if every time you go to close your sliding shower doors that you have to brace yourself against slippery walls and tug with all your might.

-- Clean the shower door tracks.
 Poor some white vinegar into the tracks and let them sit for 5-10 mins.
 If the vinegar drains away quickly, then you may need to temporarily block the track’s weeping holes.
 Those are there normally to allow water to escape.

-- Remove debris from tracks.
 If it’s hard to spray out the tracks, be sure to inspect them closely.
-You may have to get a tweezers and remove small debris that it’s the tracks.
+You may have to get a tweezers and remove small debris that lodged within the tracks.
 You’ll be surprised at what falls in there.

 Try cleaning them with solutions mentioned above with an old toothbrush.
 It’s possible that hair and years of dried up soap suds have prevented the wheels from turning like they should.

 If you enter and leave your shower through a swinging door, chances are you’ve encountered some traditional wear and tear problems.
 In most cases, these issues are easy to repair.